RohithKarnati/Snake-And-Ladder/ReadMe.txt

 3. If you got max dice number your game will start
 4. Go on and continue to play
 5. Until you win :)

+Future Scope:
+1. Can create UI for to play game
+2. Can integrate multiple libraries to make it more efficient

 Happy Coding........... :)